joatom/blog-resources/handful_bricks/blog_versions/datamuni/a-handful-of-bricks-from-sql-to-pandas.md

-We need to watchout for the brackets when combining filters in Dataframes.
+We need to watchout for the brackets when combining filters in DataFrames.

 ```python